WG-SpaceCoder/AutoTrimps/README.md

 ## Recent changes

+3/27/2016
+- Fixed a bug where some Lead and Watch damage adjustments were not being taken into account correctly, causing autoStance to let Trimps die prematurely.

 3/23/2016
 - Added a run time graph that displays the total run time for each of your portals.
 - Large numbers should now be thousands delimited